Relativity theory in time-space: General relativity theory

-where $\frac{\mathrm{d}{S}}{\mathrm{d}{S'}}$ means the total derivatives of the mapping of the time-space sending the path $S'(\tau_0)$ into the specific path $S(\tau_0)$, and the trilinear function $\frac{\mathrm{d}^2{S}}{\mathrm{d}{S'}\mathrm{d}{S'}}$ is the second total derivatives of the same mapping.
-(If there is a general smooth transformation between the coordinate-frames, the corresponding derivatives are exist.)
+Consider any other coordinate system in which the particle coordinates are $S'(\tau_0)$.
+Using the chain rule, the defining equation becomes where $\frac{\mathrm{d}{S}}{\mathrm{d}{S'}}$ means the total derivatives of the mapping of the time-space sending the path $S'(\tau_0)$ into the specific path $S(\tau_0)$, and the trilinear function $\frac{\mathrm{d}^2{S}}{\mathrm{d}{S'}\mathrm{d}{S'}}$ is the second total derivatives of the same mapping.
+(If there is a general smooth transformation between the coordinate-frames, the corresponding derivatives exist.)
 From this equality we get the tensor form of the so called \emph{geodesic equation} of homogeneous time-space manifold, it is:

 Here we denote the inverse of the total derivatives $\frac{\mathrm{d}{S}}{\mathrm{d}{S'}}$ by $\frac{\mathrm{d}{S'}}{\mathrm{d}{S}}$.
 The name of $\Gamma (S',S)$ is the \emph{affine connection}.